senesis/CAMMAC/doc/source/short_cut.rst

 </../../jobs/common_parameters.yaml>` are take into account, but with
 a lower priority than those set in the script itself

-If user 'ssenesi' has been removed, you should reach the same results by first getting CAMMAC source using only the :ref:`code cloning instructions <cloning>` of the installation section
+If directory '/data/ssenesi/CAMMAC' has been removed, you should get the same results by first getting CAMMAC source using only the :ref:`code cloning instructions <cloning>` of the installation section

 If you have other needs, have may a look at :ref:`available_notebooks` and :ref:`batch_mode`